bakiromar/Comp1536Assignment/README.md

 # Comp1536Assignment

+MEMO 1

+For all pages with a header, all non-header content must be contained in a <div class="container"></div>
+The container class has a margin-top that pushes content down so it shows below the fixed header.

 ATTENTION PLEASE READ

 Please keep the CSS sheet organized so that when stuff starts going wrong we don't